victoralan2/data-racer/README.md

 Everything said in this document beyond this point is a not proven to be true.**

 ## Overview
 Data-racer is an experimental project aimed at generating random numbers using a unique approach based on data races.

 It leverages the inherent unpredictability of data race conditions in multithreaded environments to generate a random and non-deterministic behaviour.
 However, it's important to note that this approach is highly experimental and may have security implications that are not yet fully understood.

+To understand this algorithm better and its security implications please read the [Security of the algorithm](#security-of-the-algorithm) section.

 ## Getting Started
 To use Data-racer in your project you can add the following lines to your Cargo.toml: